[V,Y] = filter(model,Z,Name,Value)

 Engle, R. F. "Autoregressive Conditional Heteroskedasticity with Estimates of the Variance of United Kingdom Inflation."
 Econometrica.
 Vol. 50, 1982, pp. 987–1007.

 Glosten, L. R., R. Jagannathan, and D. E. Runkle.
 "On the Relation between the Expected Value and the Volatility of the Nominal Excess Return on Stocks."
 The Journal of Finance.
 Vol. 48, No. 5, 1993, pp. 1779–1801.

 Hamilton, J. D. Time Series Analysis.
 Princeton, NJ: Princeton University Press, 1994.

 Nelson, D. B. "Conditional Heteroskedasticity in Asset Returns: A New Approach."
 Econometrica.
 Vol. 59, 1991, pp. 347–370.

-The filter method generalizes the simulate method.
-Both methods filter a series of disturbances to produce output responses, innovations, and conditional variances.
+filter generalizes simulate.
+That is, both filter a series of disturbances to produce output responses, innovations, and conditional variances.
 However, simulate autogenerates a series of mean-zero, unit-variance, independent and identically distributed (iid) disturbances according to the distribution in the model object, model.
 In contrast, filter lets you directly specify your own disturbances.